JPETTomography/J-PET-geant4/docs/install.md

 `source setups/setup-env-cvmfs-centos7.sh`
 Once you run this script you have compiled Geant4 and all depandancies!

+## Environemt setup with Conda
+`conda env create --name j-pet --file setups/env_conda_jpet.yml`
+`conda activate j-pet`
+Once you install & activate this environment you can build Geant4 locally (all depandacies are there)!

 ## Git submodule
 The CADMesh is being cloned by running the:
 `git submodule init`